thedejaware/ReadingIsGood/README.md

 #### RIG.Domain Layer
-- This layer consistes of Customer, Order and OrderDetail Entities
+- This layer includes Customer, Order and OrderDetail Entities

 #### RIG.Infrastructure Layer
 - This layer includes implementation of abstraction inside the Application Layer.
 Database operations are being performed in this layer.